KittyGiraudel/site/_posts/2014-07-16-automating-css-animations-with-sass.md

 ## Pushing things further with a mixin

 So far so good?
-It works pretty well in automating Harry's code so he does not have to compute everything from scratch again if he ever wants to display &mdash;let's say&mdash; 4 slides instead of 5, or wants the animation to be quicker or longer.
+It works pretty well in automating Harry’s code so he does not have to compute everything from scratch again if he ever wants to display &mdash;let’s say&mdash; 4 slides instead of 5, or wants the animation to be quicker or longer.

 But we are basically polluting the global scope with our variables.
 Also, if he needs another carousel animation elsewhere, we will need to find other variable names, and copy the whole content of the animation into the new one.
-That's definitely not ideal.
+That’s definitely not ideal.

 So we have variables and possible duplicated content: [perfect case for a mixin](https://www.sitepoint.com/sass-mixin-placeholder/)!
-In order to make things easier to understand, we will replace those one-letter variable names with actual words if you don't mind:
+In order to make things easier to understand, we will replace those one-letter variable names with actual words if you don’t mind:

 * `$n` becomes `$frames`
 * `$x` becomes `$static`